Ada-Developers-Academy/core-unit-2/api-4-read-update-delete/read-one-book-2.md

 book = db.session.scalar(query)
 ```

-For our error handling, we need to know: what happens when there is no matching book?
-What is returned when you execute a query that isn't selecting any records?
+For our error handling, we need to know what happens when there is no matching book.
+What is returned when we execute a query that finds no matching records?

 It turns out that when we execute a query which selects no book records `db.session.scalar(query)` returns `None`!
-This is handy since we can look at if the result of executing our query is truthy or falsy, and act accordingly.
+This is handy since we can look at whether the result of executing our query is truthy or falsy, and act accordingly.

 <br/>